kamilsss655/vectatus/README.md

 ## Use cases
 Here are some examples of use cases:
-* User has one AA 1.5V alkaline battery but wants to use 3V 2xAA battery device
-* User has one AA 1.5V alkaline battery but wants to charge the phone via USB C cable
+* User has 2x AA 1.5V alkaline batteries but wants to charge the phone via USB C cable
 * User has 2X AA batteries, but wants to use 9V battery device
 * User has a solar panel, but wants to charge the 3.7V LiPo battery
 * User has a solar panel, but wants to charge the phone via USB C cable